souzamonteiro/linuxonandroid/README.md

 ```
 Right-click on the Firefox.desktop file on your desktop and give it execution permission.

-Create an script to run Wings 3D usin VirGL:
+Create an script to run Wings 3D using VirGL:
 ```
 vim ~/bin/wings3d-virgl.sh
 ```